-- 79. Each local authority must make a written record of the composition of its schools forum detailing the numbers of schools members and by which group or sub-group they were elected, the number of academies members and the number of non-schools members, their terms of office, how they were chosen and whom they represent. - 80.
+55. Each local authority must make a written record of the composition of its schools forum detailing the numbers of schools members and by which group or subgroup they were elected, the number of academies members and the number of non-schools members, their terms of office, how they were chosen and whom they represent.
 This record should also indicate the term of office for schools and academies members.
-It is good practice for this to be published on the schools forum website so schools and wider stakeholders can easily find who their representatives are.
+It would be helpful if this were published on the schools forum website so schools and wider stakeholders can easily find who their representatives are.